-4.1.
-General
+4.1 General

-4.1.1 Policy regarding the issuance of a permit for the holding of the means of control of an institutional entity without a controlling shareholder to entities which manage customers funds
+4.1.1.
+Policy regarding the issuance of a permit for the holding of the means of control of an institutional entity without a controlling shareholder to entities which manage customers funds

-Further to that stated in section 10.3.1.1(d) of the description of the corporation's business in the Company's financial report for 2018, in connection with the obligation to obtain a permit for the holding of an institutional entity's means of control from the Commissioner, in April 2019, a draft was published entitled "policy regarding the issuance of a permit for the holding of the means of control of an institutional entity without a controlling shareholder to entities which manage customer funds" (hereinafter: the "Draft Policy").
-The draft policy is intended to set forth conditions which, when fulfilled, will allow the issuance of a holding permit (for holdings over 5% of a certain type of means of control) for institutional entities, mutual funds or ETF's which seek a permit for holding an institutional entity without a controlling shareholder.
-According to the draft policy, such a permit may be given in cases where the holding rate of the entity receiving the holding permit does not exceed 7.5% of the means of control of an institutional entity without a controlling shareholder, provided that its holdings which are not for its customers are less than 5%, with no requirement for present additional documents on behalf of the permit requestor.
+Further to that stated in section 10.3.1.1(d) of the description of the corporation's business in the Company's financial report for 2018, in connection with the obligation to obtain a permit from the Commissioner for the holding of an institutional entity's means of control, in July 2019, the Authority published a "policy regarding the issuance of a permit for the holding of the means of control of an institutional entity without a controlling shareholder to entities which manage customer funds", in which conditions were established which, when fulfilled, will allow the issuance of a holding permit (for holdings exceeding 5% of a certain type of means of control) for institutional entities, mutual funds or ETF's which have requested a permit for holding an institutional entity without a controlling shareholder.
+According to the aforementioned policy, such a permit may be given in cases where the holding rate of the entity receiving the holding permit does not exceed 7.5% of the means of control of an institutional entity without a controlling shareholder, provided that its holdings which are not for its customers are less than 5%.